 BSN number

-If you plan to stay in the country for more than four months, you must register with the municipality where you live within five days of your arrival.
+If you plan to stay in the Netherlands for more than four months, you must register with the local municipality (gemeente) where you live within five days of your arrival.
+Once registered, you will automatically receive your BSN number.

-You can request the number at the city hall of the city where you will live when you register as a resident.
-In Rotterdam, the city hall offices are at Coolsingel 40.
-The entrance is on one of the sides, on Doelwater Street.
+You can request the BSN number at the city hall (gemeentehuis) of your city when registering as a resident.
+For example, in Rotterdam, the city hall is located at Coolsingel 40, with the entrance on Doelwater Street.

 Things to check when arriving in The Netherlands